-This example supposes incoming IP traffic on a local transport connection endpoint (= LD(A,P)) plus the inspection of the remote source transport address (= RS(A,P)), which is supposed to be equal here to the remote destination transport address (= RD(A,P)) due to a symmetry assumption.
+This example supposes incoming IP traffic on a local transport connection endpoint (given by transport address LD(A,P)) plus the inspection of the remote source transport address (i.e. RS(A,P)), which is supposed to be equal here to the remote destination transport address (i.e. RD(A,P)) due to a symmetry assumption.

-A 2-stage policing shall be enforced (peak- and sustainable rate level).
+A 2-stage policing shall be enforced (peak- and sustainable rate level; see e.g. model in clause I.2.1.3.1/[ITU-T H.248.53]).

 The traffic policer conditions (for GBRA algorithm) are derived from tman v2 properties: e.g. the first list item values for flow 1.